robisim74/angular-l10n/doc/spec.md

 ```

 #### <a name="3.1.2"/>3.1.2 Dates & Numbers
-Extend `Localization` class in the component to provide _defaultLocale_ to the locale pipes:
+Extend `Localization` class in the component to provide _defaultLocale_ & _currency_ to the locale pipes:
 ```TypeScript
 export class HomeComponent extends Localization {